 - Download the app.
 Make sure you download your app beforehand so you save time and are ready to start the scavenger hunt the day of.
 The app is called GooseChase, and you set up a username and password for each member of your team.

 - Meet your guide.
-On the day of your reservation, go to the starting point you received and text the number the company gave you to tell them you’re ready to get started.
+On the day of your reservation, go to the starting point you received and text the number the company gave you; this lets your guide know you’re ready to get started.
 Your guide will get you set up with a team name on the app and help you join the game.

 - Start your scavenger hunt.
 Take pictures of the sights and objects and upload them to the app to get points.
 There are also trivia questions and guide questions where you’ll have to type in your answers.
 If you have any questions, ask your guide for help.